 - 7 p.M.
 Premium Sale

 Oklahoma State University, in compliance with Title VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990, and different federal legal guidelines and guidelines, do no longer discriminate on the premise of race, color, countrywide origin, intercourse, age, faith, incapacity, or reputation as a veteran in any of its policies, practices or procedures.
 This consists of but is not restricted to admissions, employment, economic useful resources, and educational offerings.
-References within this publication to any specific business product, procedure, or carrier with the aid of alternate call, trademark, provider mark, manufacturer, or any other case no longer represent or mean endorsement with the aid of Oklahoma Cooperative Extension Service.
+References within this publication to any specific business product, procedure, or carrier with the aid of alternate call, trademark, provider mark, manufacturer, or any other case no longer represent or mean endorsement with the assistance of Oklahoma Cooperative Extension Service.